Google’s EEAT algorithm update: Experience

 What is the EEAT Algorithm

-How to create content for EEAT
+How to showcase Experience for Google’s EEAT Algorithm

-- Add in Case Studies/ User cases
+- Add Case Studies/ User cases to your website / weave them into your content

-- Interview past and existing clients
+- Interview past and existing clients – add videos or quotes to your content

-- Update your about page with details of past experience
+- Update your About page with details of past experience

 - Include photos/ videos of your work